jschauma/puddy/README.md

      resolves to the same value in different places on the internet, so you go and ask the magic 8.8.8.8 ball.
 But perhaps other resolvers elsewhere have different results?
-Manually querying multiple resolvers is labor- some, do instead puddy saves you some typing by performing these lookups in succession for you.
+Manually querying multiple resolvers is labor- some, so instead puddy saves you some typing by performing these lookups in succession for you.

      By default, puddy will query resolvers for A, AAAA, and CNAME records,